Using the Splice Machine Native Spark DataSource

 splice> grant execute on procedure SYSCS_UTIL.SYSCS_HDFS_OPERATION to someuser; 0 rows inserted/updated/deleted splice> grant execute on procedure SYSCS_UTIL.SYSCS_HDFS_OPERATION to anotheruser; 0 rows inserted/updated/deleted

-If you’re using the Native Spark DataSource on a Kerberized cluster, you must set this property value in your
+If you’re using the Native Spark DataSource on a Kerberized cluster, you must set the following property value in your

 hbase-site.xml settings file: